Paragould, Arkansas: Government and infrastructure

 Paragould is governed by a mayor and city council.
 Other city offices include an attorney, treasurer, and chief administrative officer.
 A city clerk records government activity and is a point of contact for citizens, while various boards and commissions assist with governmental functions.

-The city's primary utility provider is Paragould Light Water and Cable.
-Its formerly used City Light and Water Building from 1938 has faced demolition.
+The city's primary utility provider is Paragould Municipal Utilities.
+Its formerly used City Light and Water Building from 1938 faced demolition, but has been repurposed as an event venue.